 Can I only book appointments on the day I ring?

-No. If after you have spoken to the doctor you need an appointment, you can arrange one that is convenient, even if you want one several days later.
+No. You can arrange one that is convenient, even if you want one several days later.

 Do I have to ring first thing in the morning to get an appointment?

 No, please don’t!
 If everyone rings at 08:30 we cannot answer most of the calls.
-Unless the surgery is exceptionally busy we take routine phone call bookings until mid-afternoon at the earliest, though it does help us plan the day if you can call before 10:30.
+We take routine phone call bookings until mid-afternoon at the earliest, though it does help us plan the day if you can call before 10:30.

 Will I be seen in person if this is needed?